Notts County have scored two goals for the first time in six league games. Praise be.

 With the confidence to take two touches in the penalty area and to take himself away from goal, in the 85th minute, then pick out Wootton for his and Notts’ second of the evening, Rodrigues proved his worth yet again and has surely written his name back on the teamsheet for Saturday’s trip to Weymouth.

-If the season ends before Saturday, it would either be called null and void or the “final” league table would be calculated on points-per-game (PPG), as was last season, crowning Barrow as champions, confirming the playoff places as well as the relegated teams.
+If the season ends before Saturday, it would either be called null and void or the “final” league table would be calculated on points-per-game (PPG), as it was last season.

 But enough maths.
 Back to the football.